 Angelica L. Velazquez has worked for 20 years as an educator, program manager and trainer.
 In her current capacity as Project Coordinator for the Informal Family Child Care Project (IFCC) at the NY Early Childhood Professional Development Institute (PDI), she oversees a dynamic professional development program serving home-based child care providers throughout New York City.
 She is passionate about empowering and building the capacity of families, caregivers, communities and other stakeholders to improve outcomes for children.
 She holds a B.A. in Elementary Education from Antioch College and a M.S. in Urban Affairs from Hunter College at The City University of New York.

-Claudine Campanelli, is the Director of Career Services and Higher Education at the New York Early Childhood Professional Development Institute.
+Claudine Campanelli, Ed.D., MBA-HR is the Director of Career Services and Higher Education at the New York Early Childhood Professional Development Institute.
 Claudine oversees the undergraduate and graduate early childhood programming at CUNY School of Professional Studies in partnership with the Institute.
 She also leads the Career Services team at the Institute supporting early childhood professionals in their pursuit to obtain qualifications and develop career skills to join the early childhood workforce throughout New York State.
 Prior to her work at the Institute, She has worked as an infant-toddler teacher, program coordinator, Director and opened new programs throughout the United States, England Australia and India.
-Claudine holds a degree in Speech-Language Pathology and Audiology from Towson University, an MBA and Masters in Human Resources from St. Joseph’s College, holds an Association Montessori Internationale (AMI) Assistant to Infancy Diploma and is currently pursuing her Doctorate at Long Island University, C.W.
-Post Campus.
+Claudine earned her doctorate in education in transformational leadership in teaching and learning and an MBA and Masters in Human Resources from St. Joseph’s College.
+Additionally, she holds an Association Montessori Internationale (AMI) Assistant to Infancy Diploma.

 In his role as the web and database administrator for the New York Early Childhood Professional Development Institute, Hamish builds public facing websites and tools for the various Institute initiatives as well as web-based data systems for tracking and reporting on program work.
 Hamish earned a Bachelor of Arts degree in sociology from Bard College, along with the Max Weber Award in Sociology.
 After graduating, he joined the NYC Teaching Fellows and earned a Master of Science Education degree in teaching English to speakers of other languages (TESOL) and taught elementary-level ESL for two years.